I wanted to build and test a development instance of

 test: <<: *default # CircleCI precompiles packs prior to running the tests. # Also avoids race conditions in parallel_tests. compile: false # Compile test packs to a separate directory public_output_path: packs-test

-does this mean they never run any tests locally in development?
+false for CircleCI.
+That — does this mean they never run any tests

 Inconceivable.
 The very thought is like fingernails on a chalkboard.
 Surely I missed something in the documentation.